Menu

 I personally doubt that the Romans would have taken the time to attach extra blocks of wood to the upright beams.
 It is unnecessary and takes more time, and would seem more logical that they would have avoided this extra procedure.
 In addition, twisting the lower body puts more of a strain on the diaphragm to breathe, therefore making the crucifixion process more painful.
 (After all, crucifixion is a death by asphyxiation, as the diaphragm cannot continue to do its work if the arms are raised up.)

-There have been some rare depictions of crosses as being in the shape of a capital letter "T," rather than a traditional lower case "t" shape, and I tend to think that this would be far easier and more efficient for the Romans to construct.
+There have been some rare depictions of crosses as being in the shape of a capital letter "T," rather than a traditional lower case "t" shape, and I tend to think that this would be far easier, more efficient, and more repeatable for the Romans to construct.
 Therefore, the upright beams could already be in place in the ground, and the victims would carry their top "cross beams" rather than the entire cross.
+This is the proposed method of crucifixion I’ve relied on when writing Scapegoat.

 So I believe (and I have described it in the screenplay and depicted it in painting #10 on the pre-production art page) that it would have made far more sense for Romans to conduct crucifixions only 5 or 6 feet from the ground.
 It would be far more efficient as a process, and far more effective as a warning to others.
 And with the legs of the victim bent at a sharp angle and nailed to the upright beam, crucifying victims at normal human height would not mean that they would have an easier way of escaping...

-Again, this is my own conjecture, but I feel that it is based on sound logic, and the traditional ideas of crucifixion are overlooking the important factors presented here.
+Again, this is my own conjecture, but I feel that it is based on sound logic, and the traditional depictions of crucifixion tend to overlook the important factors presented here.

 The Scapegoat screenplay depicts a world view and cosmology that is clearly not Christian, and perhaps may be viewed as atheist, and yet within the story is also a very profound sense of both spirituality and metaphysics.
 This is not accidental, and I was drawing from many philosophies, religions and perspectives when I wrote the story.